halghanmi/ExplainableSC/README.md

 - The proposed example scenarios with the corresponding smart contract code filename.

 #### 3- Contracts Folder:
-- Smart contracts for the three propsed scenaros before applying the framework.
+- Smart contracts for the three proposed scenarios before defining informational requirements.
-- Smart contracts after applying the framework.
+- Smart contracts with implemented informatioal requirements defined using ExplanaSC framework.